shirleylee03/damer/Readme.md

 ## Installation

-Pre installed software: g++,gcc, graphviz and tcmalloc.
+Pre-installed software: g++,gcc, graphviz and tcmalloc.
 You should make sure they are installed in system.

 ### Install Graphviz.